Is Oat Milk Good for You?

 - Data from clinical studies has demonstrated beta-glucan’s ability to:

-- Lower blood sugar after a meal, especially in people who are overweight or have type 2 diabetes 12-14
+- Lower blood sugar after a meal, especially if you are overweight or have type 2 diabetes

 - High in insoluble fiber

-Oats aren’t just a wholesome breakfast staple or base for granola anymore.
-To help broaden your horizons, we are providing recipes from three popularly searched categories, each created by Elmhurst's own Chef Tristan Hall.
+Oats aren’t just a wholesome breakfast staple or base for granola - although they’re still great for both of those things!
+To help broaden your horizons, here is a selection of recipes created by Elmhurst's own Chef Tristan Hall.

 - 4 Tbsp Elmhurst Milked Oats